 Our Attic Insulation Process

-While the insulation process varies from home to home, an attic insulation project may include a range of steps, such as the installation of fiberglass insulation, Air Sealing, insulation Removal, and Radiant Barrier Installation.
+While the insulation process varies from home to home, an attic insulation project may include a range of steps, such as the installation of fiberglass insulation, Air Sealing, Insulation Removal, and Radiant Barrier Installation.

 Insulation may deteriorate or be damaged over time due to mold growth, excess moisture exposure, dirt and dust accumulation, or insect infestation.
-Our staff can determine if your existing attic insulation has settled or be damaged, and if so, perform professional insulation removal in a the way that prepares the attic space for re-insulation and protects your home.
+Our staff can determine if your existing attic insulation has settled or be damaged, and if so, perform professional insulation removal in a way that prepares the attic space for re-insulation and protects your home.

 It’s very important to seal air leaks that let air travel freely into and out of the loft, before laying down insulation.
 These leaks are usually found around recessed lighting, wiring and plumbing penetrations, the loft hatch, and roof joists.
 Our team uses high-expansion spray foam to seal air leaks before installing insulation.